TL;DR

 - The 2030 picture is already forming.
 Gartner expects 90% of B2B buying to be AI-intermediated by 2028.
 The winners won’t be the ones who bought the most agents — they’ll be the ones who architected the deepest.

-Procurement sits at the centre of this reckoning.
-The function now leads the enterprise, only 4% of organizations running AI in production at meaningful scale.
+Procurement sits at the center of this reckoning.
+The function now leads the enterprise, 94% of procurement executives now use generative AI tools, nearly doubling from 50% a year earlier and one of the lowest rates of scaled deployment, with only 4% of organizations running AI in production at meaningful scale.

 The gap between use and value has a name too: the adoption-execution chasm.
 Closing it requires less hype and more clarity.
 Before anyone can separate real agents from washed ones, they first need to know what agentic AI actually is.